-Experience and expertise: Dr Knight brings a depth of experience in corporate strategy and management, having previously worked for Boston Consulting Group, and subsequently serving as Professor of Strategic Management at University of Sydney and more recently as Professor of Strategic Management and Executive Dean of Macquarie Business School.
+DR ERIC KNIGHT NON-EXECUTIVE DIRECTOR EXPERIENCE AND Dr Knight brings a depth of experience in corporate strategy EXPERTISE and management, having previously worked for Boston Consulting Group, and subsequently serving as Professor of Strategic Management at University of Sydney and more recently as Professor of Strategic Management and Executive Dean of Macquarie Business School.
 Dr Knight is a Graduate of the Australian Institute of Company Directors and is known internationally for his work on design-led strategy.

-Other current directorships: None Former directorships (last 3 years): None

-Special responsibilities: Chair of the Audit Committee

-Member of the Remuneration Committee

-Interests in shares: 77,456 Interests in options: 2,500,000
+Other current directorships None Former directorships None (last 3 years) Special responsibilities Chair of the Audit Committee Member of the Remuneration Committee Interest in shares 77,456 Interest in options 2,500,000